organicmaps/organicmaps.github.io/content/donate/index.md

   preview_image: donate/donate.png
 ---

-We are looking for your help to fund the further development of the Organic Maps application.
+We rely on your **[donations][donate]** to carry out our mission to keep Organic Maps free!

 {{ donate_buttons() }}

-## Why?

-Organic Maps promotes the new ideology, which is unique on the market.
-Our app is entirely free from trackers and other nasty stuff:
+Organic Maps is free from nasty stuff:

-- 100% free, without paid features
-- No ads
+- **No ads**
-- No tracking
+- **No tracking**
-- No data collection
+- **No data collection**
 - No phoning home
 - No annoying registration
 - No mandatory tutorials
 - No noisy email spam
 - No push notifications
 - No crapware
+- <s>No pesticides</s> Purely organic!

+We made  Organic Maps with love ❤️:

+- Respects your privacy
+- Saves your battery
-- No pesticides
+- No unexpected mobile data charges

+Organic Maps promotes the new ideology, which is unique on the market.
 No ads, no tracking, no secret deals under the table!
-There is no even a paid premium version!
 Everyone can install the full-featured version of Organic Maps from the AppStore, Google Play, F-Droid, or GitHub at no cost.

 Moreover, Organic Maps is one of a few applications nowadays that supports 100% of features without an active Internet connection.
 Install Organic Maps, download maps, throw away your SIM card (BTW, your operator constantly tracks you), and go for a weekly trip on a single battery charge without any byte sent to the network.